LucasMacchi/MovieRating_Back/README.md

 Movie Routes:
     - /:name --> this will bring movies matching the name searched
-    - /detail/:id --> this will bring the details of the movie
+    - /detail --> this will bring the details of the movie using an id passed in the body

 Profile Routes: